dawong/do-it/README.md

 * click "Load unpacked extension"
 * find the folder you downloaded in the step above and click "ok"

-If you're ever feeling lazy and getting off track, just click the button for a friendly reminder.
+If you're ever feeling lazy and about to slack, just click the button to get back on track.